filecoin-project/filecoin-docs/content/en/reference/json-rpc/beacon/index.md

 ## BeaconGetEntry

-BeaconGetEntry returns the beacon entry for the given filecoin epoch.
+BeaconGetEntry returns the beacon entry for the given Filecoin epoch.
 If the entry has not yet been produced, the call will block until the entry becomes available